Shynee1/DEVIOUS/README.md

 ```
 5. Results will be saved to `saved/m3ed_recurrent/`
 6. Move all .pickle files into one folder
-7. Edit the `dataset_root` attribute of the `m3ed_ekf.json` file to reflect the absolute location of the folder with the pickle data.
+7. Edit the `dataset_root` attribute of `m3ed_ekf.json` with the location of the pickle data folder.
 8. Run EKF fusion:
 ```bash
 python main.py ekf -d m3ed